meet our board members

 – Lila Watson

-Our JCIRA Board
+Our Current JCIRA Board

 “If you have come here to help me, then you are wasting your time….
 But if you have come because your liberation is bound up with mine, then let us work together."